FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

 #### Replacing initial biomass and age within known fire perimeters {#bboreal-spin-up}

 *Biomass_borealDataPrep* can use fire perimeters to correct stand ages.
 To do so, it downloads the latest fire perimeter data from the [Canadian Wildfire Data Base](https://cwfis.cfs.nrcan.gc.ca/datamart) and changes pixel age inside fire perimeters to match the time since last fire, using fire years up to the first year of the simulation.

-Taking two independent datasets for stand age (fire perimeters) and stand biomass (derived from MODIS satellite imagery) can cause discrepancies (e.g. stand age = 5 and aboveground biomass = 10000 m2/ha).
-This may be due to errors coming from a) a stand replacing disturbance that reset age to zero a few years before, but the biomass layer was no zeroed, or b) the disturbance was not stand-replacing (leaving biomass), but age was still zeroed.
+Taking two independent datasets for stand age (fire perimeters) and stand biomass (derived from MODIS satellite imagery) can cause discrepancies (e.g., stand age = 5 and aboveground biomass = 10000 $m^2 / ha$).
+This may be due to errors coming from:
+  a) a stand replacing disturbance that reset age to zero a few years before, but the biomass layer was no zeroed;
+  b) the disturbance was not stand-replacing (leaving biomass), but age was still zeroed.
 This means that either, aboveground biomass is wrong or age is.

 Options to address this include 1) get better data for these two variables that do not contradict one another (not currently available to us) or 2) estimate one or the other.
 There is no obvious way to decide which one is incorrect, unless there is an independent data source.

 In the current *Biomass_borealDataPrep* module version, we chose to correct both.
 If `P(sim)$fireURL` is provided and `P(sim)$overrideBiomassInFires` is